friemen/reactnet/README.md

 enqueued.
 Another benefit is that the network propagation can deal with cycles in the dependency graph.
-Since links and reactives are ordered topologically the algorithm can sort upstream updates out and push them into the queue.
+Since links and reactives are ordered topologically the algorithm can sort upstream updates out and push them into the queue, postponing them for a later propagation cycle.

 Although propapation is confined to one thread it is possible to use link-functions that work asynchronously on different threads to avoid